Vinaysankeerth13/Spotify_Clone/README.md

 This is a music Player app that I built using HTML,CSS and Javascript

-Spotify clone | HTML, CSS, JavaScript
+Harmonia | HTML, CSS, JavaScript

 • Fetching data: Fetching and displaying a list of songs and albums from a local server using the Fetch API.